 More information on AIR's approach to training and technical support can be found on the Support Overview page of the AIR website.
-Support contact information can be found on the Client Portal.
+Support contact information and 'Using the AIR model' documents are available for other countries on the AIR's Client Portal.